The Design of Everyday Things: a Review

-The Design of Everyday Things is a must-read book for every UX designer.
-In this review, we’re going to take a look at the book, what it stands for, and whether or not the book is the classic every designer says it is.
+Is The Design of Everyday Things still a must-read book for every UX designer?
+I’ve purchased the book to review it and find out whether or not the book is the classic every designer says it is.

 If you would make a list of must-read UX books, this book is on every list.
-With such a reputation, we have read the book with great anticipation.
-Let’s dive in!
+With such a reputation, I purchased this book with great anticipation.

 Table of Contents